🚇 Complete Transportation Guide

 Compact Historic Center

-Major attractions are within 20-30 minutes walking distance of each other.
+Many of Rome’s most famous attractions — including the Colosseum, Trevi Fountain, Pantheon, and Piazza Navona — are located within 20–30 minutes walking distance of each other.

 Ancient Rome Walk